kanesharan/SneakerScraper/README.md

 # SneakerScraper

-Series of scrapers for sneaker sites in effort to build the ultimate database of sneakers for use in future projects.
+Series of scrapers for collecting sneaker information in effort to build the ultimate database for use in future projects.

 ### Installation